GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 A critical success with the spell check will also cause the force attack to inflict knockback in half-feet equal to the attack total against that creature.

-**At Higher Tiers**: When cast at 4th tier or higher, in addition to the benefits noted above, the toxic attack gains a bonus for each tier beyond 3rd for the purpose of influcting a critical hit.
+**At Higher Tiers**: When cast at 4th tier or higher, in addition to the benefits noted above, the toxic attack gains a bonus for each tier beyond 3rd for the purpose of inflicting a critical hit.

 **Critical Failure**: You seem to have poisoned yourself in a strange manner.
 At the end of each round for a number of rounds equal to the spell's tier, an unlisted attack is inflicted against your [Fortitude].
 A critical hit will inflict a toxic attack against your [Fort].